How to Proof Yeast

 Yeast is a leavener that you add to dough to make it rise as it bakes.
 No matter what form your yeast comes in — active dry yeast, instant (or rapid-rise), or fresh yeast — it needs to multiply and grow in a sympathetic environment.
 The correct environment includes moisture, food (in the form of sugar or starch), and a warm, nurturing temperature.

-Whenever you intend to bake with active dry yeast, it is a good idea to test to make sure the yeast is alive.
+Before you bake with active dry yeast or fresh yeast, you must test it first to make sure the yeast is alive.
 The act of testing to see if yeast is alive is called proofing.
 (Proofing rapid rise or instant yeast is not recommended.)

-If the yeast you have in your cupboard is dead, no amount of environment will help it become a productive leavening agent.
+If the yeast is dead, no amount of environment will help it become a productive leavening agent.

-1. We used 1/2 cup water, 1 tablespoon white sugar, and one package of yeast for this test.
-This test is effective for either compressed fresh cake yeast or with dry active yeast.
-Cake yeast, being more perishable, should definitely be given this test if it has not been used in a while.
+- We used 1/2 cup water, 1 tablespoon white sugar, and one package of yeast for this test.
+You can use this method to test active dry yeast or fresh yeast.
+Fresh yeast is more perishable and should definitely be tested if you haven't used ti in a while.

-2. Heat the water to approximately 100 degrees F (40 degrees C).
+- Heat the water to approximately 100 degrees F (40 degrees C).
 We recommend testing the water temperature using a thermometer.
 Once you've done this a few times, you'll get a natural feel for how warm the water should be without being too hot to kill the yeast culture.

-3. In a nutshell, yeast eats various sugars and excretes alcohol and carbon dioxide.
+- Whisk the sugar into the water to help it dissolve.
+Why sugar?
+Yeast eats various sugars and excretes alcohol and carbon dioxide.
 Alcohol and carbon dioxide are what the pockets in bread are filled with as bread bakes.
-Whisk the sugar into the water to help it to dissolve quickly.
+In other words, sugar makes a feast for the yeast.

-4. Once the sugar has been evenly distributed throughout the water, add the yeast.
+- Once the sugar has been evenly distributed throughout the water, add the yeast.
 Stir gently and let it sit.